spring-epfl/private-collection-matching/GoPSI/README.md

  * `-max-doc int` Maximum number of keywords in a query.
 Must be a power of 2. (default 128)
  * `-max-q int` Maximum number of keywords in a query.
 Must be a power of 2. (default 8)

 The program will generate random document and search keywords.
 These inputs do not influence the runtime.
+Moreover, for the `-hash-per-kw` option, we only multiply the maximum query size to simulate the cost and randomly choose all elements.
+In other words, we do not apply multiple hash functions on the same input to provide the functionality.

 Here is an example run of 1 measurement (`-r 1`) with the server using 2048 (`-ns 2048`) documents, with 128 keywords per document (`-max-doc 128`) and 8 query keywords (`-max-q 8`), cardinality aggregation (`-agg ca-ms`) using P_{8k} as BFV parameters (`-logn 13`):